What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 Competitive pay

 The term competitive pay often refers to salary packages that are in line with or better than industry standards.
-A competitive salary could include a base salary, bonus, and OTE, designed to attract top talent.
+A competitive salary could include a base salary, bonus, and on-target earnings, designed to attract top talent.
 Employers use competitive pay to offer a well-rounded compensation package that incentivises performance while providing a reliable income stream.
-Read more on ‘competitive pay’ here.
+Read more on ‘competitive pay’.

 Examples of jobs with OTE